What is Feline Lower Urinary Tract Disease?

 Urinary tract infections (UTIs) were the second most common illness that sent cats to the vet in 2017.
 The symptoms can be very uncomfortable: your cat will probably show abnormal behavior such as frequent urination or avoiding the litter box altogether.
 Even worse, if it’s not treated, it can be life-threatening.

-We checked in with our veterinarian friends at the San Francisco Society for the Prevention of Cruelty to Animals (SF SPCA) hospital about Feline Lower Urinary Tract Disease (FLUTD) as well as the standard feline UTI.
+We conducted an interview with our veterinarian friends at the San Francisco Society for the Prevention of Cruelty to Animals (SF SPCA) hospital about Feline Lower Urinary Tract Disease (FLUTD) as well as the standard feline UTI.
 Keep reading to find out the symptoms, treatments and what you can do to prevent this disease.

 SF SPCA: FLUTD describes a variety of conditions that affect the bladder and urethra of cats – the most common type of disease being “idiopathic cystitis.”
 “Cystitis” is the term commonly used to describe bladder inflammation and “idiopathic” means “of unknown cause.”
 It is also known by other names: feline interstitial cystitis and Pandora syndrome.